jason3067812/Face-recognition-application/README.md

 ## Key algorithm
 1. Using human faces 68 landmarks to implement face angle detection
 2. Increasing frames rate by calculating bbox iou to implement face tracking
-</b>If you want to learn more please feel free to email me!
+<br>If you want to learn more please feel free to email me!

 ## Interface demo
 ### - Multi-angle face recognition